British Ambassador at Montevideo's Expo Prado: Falklands stand in the show is aligned with UK theme, climate change

 During the inauguration of the British Pavillion at the Expo Prado show, UK ambassador @FayeOConnorFCDO to Uruguay talked to MercoPress about climate change, this year's theme, and the Falklands. pic.twitter.com/1FHcwPfbG1— MercoPress (@MercoPressNews) September 17, 2021

-Together with the president of the Rural Association of Uruguay (ARU), Gonzalo Valdés Requena, and the country's interior minister, Luis Alberto Heber, in front of dozens of guests and media, O'Connor inaugurated a pavilion somewhat different from previous years, located in front of the Rural del Prado arena and focused on the theme of climate change.
+Together with the president of the Rural Association of Uruguay (ARU), Gonzalo Valdés Requena, and the country's Livestock, Agriculture minister Fernando Mattos,, in front of dozens of guests and media, O'Connor inaugurated a pavilion somewhat different from previous years, located in front of the Rural del Prado arena and focused on the theme of climate change.

 “We wanted to focus on the future this year and celebrate our collaboration with Uruguay related to sustainable agriculture and climate change,” she told MercoPress, stressing the importance of her country's participation in events like this.
 O'Connor remarked that the UK and Uruguay have a long-standing relationship in terms of the livestock industry.